 Let me start by saying how much I am looking forward to a few sleeps ins and a bit of a break!
 And that I am always one to encourage adequate R&R as well as just general "chill" in conjunction with good quality movement and nutrition.

-So without sounding like a Christmas grinch, I couldn't resist the temptation to serve up some top tips to ensure you get to January 2018 well rested, still moving and ready for the year ahead.
+So without sounding like a Christmas Grinch, I couldn't resist the temptation to serve up some top tips to ensure you get to January next year well rested, still moving and ready for the year ahead.

 Play with your children/ cousins/ grandkids/ nieces/ anyone!